Beggar by the Gate

 Peter concluded his appeal to the Jews by reminding them that they were special in God's eyes.
 Though He loved all men, He especially loved the Jews for three reasons:

 1) They bore His name, for they were known as the people of God.

 2) They were descended from the prophets, God's beloved messengers of truth.

 3) They were heirs of the covenant that God made with Abraham.
 In that covenant God declared He would take Israel's side against all her enemies.
 "That in blessing I will bless thee, and in multiplying I will multiply thy seed as the stars of the heaven, and as the sand which is upon the sea shore; and thy seed shall possess the gate of his enemies; And in thy seed shall all the nations of the earth be blessed; because thou hast obeyed my voice" (Gen. 22:17-18).

-The key provision of this covenant was, "And in thy seed shall all the kindreds of the earth be blessed" (Acts 3:25, quoting Gen. 22:18).
-The promised seed (masculine singular in the Hebrew) was Jesus Christ, and the first kindred that God chose to bless through Christ was the Jews.
+The key provision of this covenant was, "And in thy seed shall all the nations of the earth be blessed" (Gen. 22:18).
+The promised seed (masculine singular in the Hebrew19) was Jesus Christ, and the first nation that God chose to bless through Christ was the Jews.
 It was to the Jews that Christ devoted His ministry on earth.
 He walked in the midst of no other nation.
 It was to the Jews that the gospel was offered first, in obedience to Christ's command that the apostles should be witnesses first in Jerusalem and Judea.